NNiT: Width-Agnostic Neural Network Generation with Structurally Aligned Weight Spaces: Preliminaries and Problem Formulation

 \textbf{Objective.} Our primary goal is to achieve width-agnostic neural network MLP generation, enabling the model to generalize to unseen topologies not present in the training set.
 Existing generative approaches typically flatten weights into fixed-dimensional vectors, rigidly coupling the generative prior to specific architectures, or similar architectures with different depths~\cite{schuerholt2024sane,soro2024diffusionbasedneuralnetworkweights}.

-\textbf{Problem.} However, achieving this width-agnostic synthesis is fundamentally difficult due to the permutation symmetry and lack of geometry described in Section~\ref{sec:permutation_symmetry}.
+\textbf{Problem.} Designing methods for such width-agnostic synthesis is fundamentally difficult due to the permutation symmetry and lack of geometry described in Section~\ref{sec:permutation_symmetry}.
 In standard neural networks trained via SGD, adjacent weights in a matrix are uncorrelated due to the arbitrary ordering of neurons, breaking the core structure required for spatial generation.

-\textbf{Key Insight \& Proposed Approach.} To address this, we demonstrate that Graph HyperNetworks (GHNs) with a CNN Decoder inherently generate a structurally aligned weight space.
+\textbf{Key Insight and Proposed Approach.} To address this challenge, we demonstrate that GHNs with a CNN decoder inherently generate a structurally aligned weight space.
 We observe that, unlike SGD, which produces unstructured weight matrices, GHNs collapse permutation symmetries into a consistent topological structure.
-Leveraging this finding, we propose treating neural network weights not as independent vectors, but as a continuous spatial field.
-This structural alignment allows us to employ image-based generative backbones to model the conditional likelihood $p_\theta(\mathbf{w} | \mathbf{a})$ across varying topologies or joint multimodal generation of $p_\theta(\mathbf{a},\mathbf{w})$.
+Leveraging this finding, we propose \emph{treating neural network weights not as independent vectors, but as a continuous spatial field}.
+This structural alignment allows us to employ image-based generative backbones to model the conditional likelihood $p_\theta(\mathbf{w} | \mathbf{a})$ across varying topologies as well as joint multimodal generation of $p_\theta(\mathbf{a},\mathbf{w})$.